George MacDonald: Early career

 MacDonald was the pastor of Trinity Congregational Church, Arundel from 1850.

-MacDonald was appointed minister of Trinity Congregational Church, Arundel, in 1850, after briefly serving as a locum minister in Ireland.
+MacDonald was appointed minister of Trinity Congregational Church, Arundel, in 1850, after briefly serving as a locum minister (a temporary replacement for a parish minister) in Ireland.
 However, his sermons—which preached God's universal love and that everyone was capable of redemption—met with little favour and his stipend was cut in half.
 In May 1853, MacDonald tendered his resignation from his pastoral duties at Arundel.
 Later he was engaged in ministerial work in Manchester, leaving that because of poor health.
-An account cited the role of Lady Byron in convincing MacDonald to travel to Algiers in 1856 with the hope that the sojourn would help turn his health around.
+Lady Byron helped convince MacDonald to travel to Algiers in 1856 with the hope that the sojourn would help turn his health around.
 When he got back, he settled in London and taught for some time at the University of London.
 MacDonald was also for a time editor of Good Words for the Young.

 Writing career

 MacDonald is often regarded as the founding father of modern fantasy writing.

 His best-known works are Phantastes (1858), The Princess and the Goblin (1872), At the Back of the North Wind (1868–1871), and Lilith (1895), all fantasy novels, and fairy tales such as "The Light Princess", "The Golden Key", and "The Wise Woman".
 MacDonald claimed that "I write, not for children, but for the child-like, whether they be of five, or fifty, or seventy-five."
 MacDonald also published some volumes of sermons, the pulpit not having proved an unreservedly successful venue.

 After his literary success, MacDonald went on to do a lecture tour in the United States in 1872–1873, after being invited to do so by a lecture company, the Boston Lyceum Bureau.
 On the tour, MacDonald lectured about other poets such as Robert Burns, Shakespeare, and Tom Hood.
 He performed this lecture to great acclaim, speaking in Boston to crowds in the neighbourhood of three thousand people.